winghongchan/dark-docs/README.md

 The intent is simple—to make a dark mode for Google Docs web that shares the same colors and overall look to the Google Docs mobile app in dark mode.

-Dark Docs only works with Google Docs.
-There are plans to make themes for Google Sheets and Slides in the future.
+Dark Docs only works with Google Docs for now.
+Expansion to Google Slides is underway.
+There are plans to expand to Google Sheets in the future.
 If you create such a project (with a similar intent to this project), you may submit a pull request to include a link to it here.